Dark, clear skies, unique celestial features and otherworldly landscapes make stargazing in New Zealand a breathtakingly magical experience.

 See constellations and shooting stars in glittering dark skies; much of New Zealand has no light pollution and is home to some of the most accessible observatories in the world.

 Here are some of the best stargazing experiences in New Zealand.

 Recently, 4,300 square kilometres of New Zealand’s South Island was recognised as an International Dark Sky Reserve, the largest reserve of this type worldwide.
 Covering much of the Aoraki/Mount Cook Mackenzie region, the Dark Sky Reserve has been labelled as one of the best stargazing sites on Earth.

-Head to Big Sky Stargazing at the foot of Mount Cook or join one of Earth & Sky's tours at Tekapo's Mount John Observatory.
-Here, you'll enjoy professional telescopes and knowledgable, passionate guides for an unforgettable stargazing experience.
+For stargazing at Mount Cook, head to Big Sky Stargazing(opens in new window) at the foot of Mount Cook or join one of Dark Sky Project(opens in new window) (formerly Earth & Sky) tours at Tekapo's Mount John Observatory.
+Here, you'll enjoy professional telescopes and knowledgeable, passionate guides for an unforgettable stargazing experience.

 New Zealand's very own Great Barrier Island is one of only five Dark Sky Sanctuaries and in June 2017 was named the first Island Sanctuary of the world.
 Enjoy Good Heavens Dark Sky Experiences with stargazing packages for individuals or groups including "Dining with the Stars".